A potential client asked in an email – “How to assess if my content reaches its full SEO potential?”

 Another person inquired recently, “How do I check if I’m getting all the traffic I could, given my content’s current rankings?”

-Many other connections have raised the issue whether they could attract more visitors without increasing rankings and search visibility.
+Many other connections have raised the issue whether they could attract more visitors without increasing their content’s rankings and search visibility.

 And the short answer is – yes.
 Or at least, most likely.